OlegKunitsyn/cobolget/README.md

-  update                         Resolve dependencies and update lockfile install [options]              Install dependencies from lockfile licenses                       List licenses of the installed packages run                            Run script defined in the manifest
+  update                         Resolve dependencies and update lockfile install [options]              Install dependencies from lockfile licenses                       List licenses of the installed packages run <script>                   Run script defined in the manifest
 ```

 #### Requirements